MariaSi1/DeepOrientationNetModel/README.md

 This code can be used freely for research purposes, but please cite some adequate paper:

 _M.
-Cywińska, M. Rogalski, F. Brzeski, K. Patorski, M. Trusiak, "DeepOrientation: convolutional neural network for fringe pattern orientation map estimation", (in review)_
+Cywińska, M. Rogalski, F. Brzeski, K. Patorski, M. Trusiak, "DeepOrientation: convolutional neural network for fringe pattern orientation map estimation", Optics Express 30, 42283-42298 (2022).